Garda accused of leaking information on controversial golf society dinner

 He also said that he was not aware of the Irish Independent article.

-Mr Conlon said that all four defendants were contacted by phone at the exact same time regarding the fact they were to be prosecuted.
-He said that call was made on either February 16 or February 17 2021.
+Mr Conlon said that all four defendants were contacted by phone at the exactly the same time regarding the fact they were to be prosecuted

+He said that call was made on either February 16th or February 17th, 2021.

 Taking questions later from Defence Counsel Michael McDowell, who represents Mr Grealish, it was put to Mr Conlon that the present court case would not have happened had the event been organised in “two different rooms and with a partition”.